Reactive-Extensions/RxJS/doc/api/core/observable.md

 * * *

 ### <a id="rxobservablefromeventpatternaddhander-removehandler-selector"></a>`Rx.Observable.fromEventPattern(addHandler, removeHandler, [selector])`
-<a href="#rxobservablefromeventpatternaddhander-removehandler-selector">#</a> [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/linq/observable/fromeventpattern.js#L8-L30 "View in source")
+<a href="#rxobservablefromeventpatternaddhander-removehandler-selector">#</a> [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/linq/observable/fromeventpattern.js "View in source")

-Creates an observable sequence by adding an event listener to the matching DOMElement or each item in the NodeList or Node.js EventEmitter.
+Creates an observable sequence by using teh addHandler and removeHandler functions to add and remove the handlers, with an optional selector function to project the event arguments.

 #### Arguments
 1. `addHandler` *(Function)*: The DOMElement, NodeList or EventEmitter to attach a listener.